 - Mention your skills in your CV personal statement and work history sections as well, instead of listing them only in the skill section.

-Add the Bobbies Section
+Add the Hobbies Section

 Everyone has different hobbies that fit different career options.
 You must add your hobbies in your CV under the hobbies section.
 Whether it’s sports, blogging, volunteering, traveling, art &design, music, or reading, add all the relevant hobbies to your CV.
 This will help the recruiter to understand you as a person.